splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

    .. note:: The API token must have ``admin`` privileges.

-3. There are 2 ways you can pair your Splunk Observability Cloud and Splunk Cloud Platform organizations: Command Line Interface or API endpoints.
+3. Pair your Splunk Observability Cloud and Splunk Cloud Platform organizations:

     a.
-To use Command Line Interface, open Terminal and enter the following Admin Config Services (ACS) command:
+To pair with Command Line Interface, open Terminal and enter the following Admin Config Services (ACS) command:

       .. code-block:: bash

               acs observability pair --o11y-access-token "<enter-o11y-access-token>"

       Replace ``<enter-o11y-access-token>`` in the example above, with the user API access token you retrieved from Splunk Observability Cloud in previous step.

-      .. note:: If you haven't installed the ACS command-line tool, see :new-page:`Administer Splunk Cloud Platform using the ACS CLI <https://docs.splunk.com/Documentation/SplunkCloud/latest/Config/ACSCLI>`.

     b.
-To use API endpoints, collect the following information before using the curl command:
+To pair with API endpoints, collect the following information before using the curl command:

        i.
 Splunk Cloud Platform admin API access token (Create a new authentication token with an admin user.
 See :new-page:`Use Splunk Web to create authentication tokens <https://docs.splunk.com/Documentation/Splunk/9.3.1/Security/CreateAuthTokens>`.)